MicrosoftDocs/customer-insights/ci-docs/journeys/admin-users-licenses-roles.md

 ## Create user accounts and assign licenses

 > [!WARNING]
-> Creating custom apps doesn't change the license requirements for any entities, tables, operations, or components from other Dynamics 365 applications, regardless of whether they include a Customer Insights - Journeys solution.
+> Creating custom apps doesn't change the license requirements for any entities, tables, operations, or components from other Dynamics 365 applications, regardless of whether the custom apps include Customer Insights - Journeys solutions.

 Like most model-driven apps in Dynamics 365 (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Customer Insights - Journeys, and Dynamics 365 Project Service Automation), Customer Insights - Journeys integrates with the user management and licensing features of the Microsoft 365 admin center.
 To get started, each user who requires access to Customer Insights - Journeys must have a user account on your Microsoft 365 tenant.
 More information: [Add users individually or in bulk to Microsoft 365](/office365/admin/add-users/add-users)